alan-turing-institute/data-safe-haven/docs/tutorial/quick_overview/is-this-safe-haven-suitable-for-you.md

-PLACEHOLDER
+# Is the Turing Safe Haven suitable for you?

-explanation of why Turing Data Safe Haven is different from other safe havens and whether turing safe haven is suitable for different needs.
+PLACEHOLDER: explanation of why Turing Data Safe Haven is different from other safe havens and whether turing safe haven is suitable for different needs.